snacktavish/COME2022/DataSetAssembly.md

 We will add these sequences to an existing core genome alignment generated using [ParSNP](https://harvest.readthedocs.io/en/latest/content/parsnp.html), and Extensiphy, published [Field et al 2022](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13790) and the alignment stored in Dryad [data deposit](https://datadryad.org/stash/dataset/doi:10.6071/M38T0T)

+[Extensiphy](https://github.com/McTavishLab/extensiphy.git) is a tool for updating an existing multiple sequence alignment [Field et al. 2022](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13790).
+Extensiphy works by taking an input alignment, and assembling homologous loci from raw short read data.

+For more info on how to use Extensiphy, see https://github.com/snacktavish/Mole2022/blob/master/TreeUpdating.md and https://github.com/McTavishLab/extensiphy/blob/main/tutorial/extensiphy_tutoria.md

-*I have run the assembly and subsampled the alignment from 1200 lineages to 30, and cut the sequences down to 500K BP to make inference faster for this demo.
+*I have run the assembly and subsampled the alignment from 1200 lineages to 30, and cut the sequences down to 100K BP to make inference faster for this demo.
 To see how to run this from raw data, see https://github.com/snacktavish/Mole2022/blob/master/TreeUpdating.md)*

+The starting alignment is in neisseria_aln.fas

-** The updated allignment is in  FILE TODO**
+The updated alignment is in EP_demo/RESULTS/extended.aln

-The  ML tree file will be in the file `EP_demo_1/RESULTS/RAxML_bestTree.consensusFULL`
+The ML tree file is in the file `EP_demo/RESULTS/RAxML_bestTree.consensusFULL`

-Transfer it to your computer, and open it in figtree Root it with "ERR2525602" as an outgroup.
+Open it in figtree
+Root it with "ERR2525602" as an outgroup.

-By default, EP uses RaxmlHPC to estimate ML phylogenies - but the updated alignemnet is saved as output_dir/RESULTS/extended.aln, which you can use to estimate a phylogeny using any method.

-The new taxa we have added were sampled in the last month - whereas the existing tips are from 2019 or earlier.
+The new taxa we have added were sampled in the last two months - whereas the existing tips are from 2019 or earlier.

 **Q** *Are our new sequences (SRR19310037, SRR19310038, and SRR19127720) closely related in the ML tree?*